MisterManley/tamagotchi/README.md

 * ...with special powers (extend the class)!
 * Add an exercise() method to your tamagotchi, that affects certain properties
 * Add anything you can think of... use your imagination!

+## How I approached the Project

+Ultimately, I wanted to make this a cute but function game that was cel phone accessible in terms of portrait size (roughly 640 x 360 pixels).
+Some things that come in mind were...

+* Making the indicator